Delco Candidates endorsed by Delco Democrats

 Prior to her appointment as Register of Wills, Berry was an attorney at Dechert LLP.
 She has continued her role as General Counsel to her family business, American Services Corporation, a general cleaning service based in Delaware County and serving four states.
 After graduating from Strath Haven High School (where she met her husband), Berry earned her Bachelor’s of Business Administration summa cum laude in Economics and International Business from Temple University.
 At Michigan Law School, she was Book Review Editor of the Michigan Law Review and graduated magna cum laude with her J.D. degree.

-Berry is secretary of the Women’s Committee of the Delco Bar Association and serves, as well, as a member of the Delaware County Economic Development Oversight Board, the League of Women Voters, and the Friends of Chester Creek Trail.
-She is a homeroom mom in the Rose-Tree Media School District, where he 9-year-old stepson is a student.
-She and her husband had a toddler when she started at the Register of Wills office and she had a baby during her first year on the job.
-Berry says she had considered running for office “some time,” but not during a pandemic when her 9-year-old was in online school and she and her husband had two kids a home under the age of 3!
+Berry is the first woman ever elected Chair of the Board of the Delaware County Economic Development Oversight Board.
+She is also the Treasurer of the Women’s Section of the Delco Bar Association and a member of the League of Women Voters and the Friends of Chester Creek Trail.
+After being appointed Register of Wills in March, 2020, she continued to serve as a homeroom mom in the Rose-Tree Media School District, where her 9-year-old stepson is a student.
+She and her husband also had a toddler when she started at the Register of Wills office and she had a baby during her first year on the job, becoming the first Register in Pennsylvania history to do so.

 County Controller: Joanne Phillips